 Predictable costs in Kubernetes and the cloud are the holy grail for many involved in the financial management part of the cloud.
+It is a cloud finops essential.
 Whether it’s a high-level finance need or a question of budget for engineering teams, being able to know what you need to spend makes everyone’s lives easier.
 The same way that organizations knew in the data center what would be spent on infrastructure, they want to nail down the same for cloud costs - which can be elusive.

 This concludes our mini strategy pieces about cost visibility, cost savings, and cost forecasting.
 We have one last eBook excerpt to go over though: Simplifying Kubernetes Cost Management with Harness.
 However, if you don’t want to wait for that post to go live, you can simply download the full eBook right now - it’s free and doesn’t require an email address!
 Download the Cost Management Strategies for Kubernetes eBook now.